Insider Information

 Demo Day is always exciting for the homeowner and the crew.
 Weeks of planning on our part, and years of dreaming for the homeowners, come together where results can be SEEN.
 It’s exciting for our crew but it can be a little scary for the clients.
 Seeing your home torn up and dismantled makes anyone nervous.
 But like a storm, the scary part soon passes and you begin to see the light.
 Our team does everything in their power to make our homeowners feel good about their project.

-The Buxton project required three separate demo areas.
+The Flying W Ranch project required four separate demo areas.
 All bathrooms, including a master.
 This meant we either shrink-wrapped the entire master bedroom or relocated our homeowners.
 Luckily, they were able to move to a different downstairs bedroom.
 We think they like us as the wonderful homeowners left drinks and snacks.

 Our crew laid plastic to protect floors and got to work.
 Electric and water were turned off and capped.
 Fixtures were removed.
 Cabinets and toilets were removed.
 Flooring was removed.
 The three rooms would quickly be empty boxes.